 Mr. Merritt is originally from Ontario and now resides in Dallas, Texas.

 Mr. Singleton has over 15 years of health care consulting experience and is a nationally acknowledged health care staffing leader.
-Mr. Singleton serves as Senior Vice President for Merritt Hawkins, the nation’s leading physician and advanced practitioner search and consulting firm.
+Mr. Singleton serves as Executive Vice President for Merritt Hawkins, the nation’s leading physician and advanced practitioner search and consulting firm.
 Merritt Hawkins is a division of AMN Healthcare (NYSE:AMN), the largest health care staffing organization in the United States.
 AMN Healthcare employs approximately 3,000 people in eighty international and regional offices.

 Mr. Singleton continues to be actively involved in the daily management of Merritt Hawkins, overseeing strategic marketing operations and maintaining corporate level industry contacts.